top of page

 belarusan nizanka needlework pattern

 Embroidered talismans were very popular in the old Slavic culture.
 A talisman is an object containing the magical power of providing good luck and protection for the possessor.
-It’s believed to be charged with the magical powers by its creator (unlike an amulet which usually is made by the Nature), and embroidery is considered practically the most significant charging process. ...read more
+It’s believed to be charged with the magical powers by its creator (unlike an amulet which usually is made by the Nature), and embroidery is considered practically the most significant charging process.
+Generally, the ancient solar symbols are used for stitched talismans.
+In Belarusan culture, they were also used on embroidered ritual towels, clothing and home linens.
+In fact, all our stitched shirts, head wears, belts, etc. are talismans. ...read more

 belarusan nizanka needlework pattern